santiagobarreda/brms_tools/docs/week-1.md

 In general, it is impossible to know what the 'true' data distribution is, so that *perfect* inference is not possible.
 As a result, scientists often use theoretical probability distributions to make inferences about real-life populations and observations.
 Notice that our real life measurements follow the 'shape' predicted by the theoretical normal distribution.
 This suggests that we may be able to use the characteristics of an appropriate normal distribution to make inferences about female f0 (and other variables).

 Using a normal distribution to make inferences about your data is like using a mathematical model for spheres to understand the behavior of billiard balls.
 In reality the balls are not perfect spheres.
 However, their shapes will be spherical enough to allow us to make useful predictions based on the simplified model.
 In general, it is useful to keep in mind that reality will never exactly conform to our model.
-This can result in unpredictable errors in our conclusions, which can cause errors to occur.
+This can result in unpredictable errors in our conclusions.
 In general, the things you don't know you don't know are the things that will cause the most problems.
+If you know where your model went wrong, you would have fixed it!

-So, since we expect the distribution of f0 values to have the shape of the normal distribution, we can use the shape of the normal distribution to make inferences about the distribution of f0 values, even the ones we did not observe.
+Since we expect the distribution of f0 values to have the shape of the normal distribution, we can use the shape of the normal distribution to make inferences about the distribution of f0 values, even the ones we did not observe.
 For example, we can use the theoretical normal density to estimate the probability of observing a female production with an f0 of under 175 Hz, from among *all* possible observable productions of f0 in this *population*.

-We do this by referring to the proportion of values expected to be less 175 Hz in the normal distribution.
+We do this by referring to the proportion of values expected to be less 175 Hz in the normal distribution that has the same 'shape' as our sample.
 This can be found by finding the area under the curve of the probability density to the left of that point (the red area below).
 Since the *total* area is always equal to 1, the area of the red portion below corresponds to a percentage/probability.

 Below, I use the function `pnorm` to find the proportion of values that are expected to be greater/less than 175 Hz.
 I use the parameters estimated form our sample to run the `pnorm`function, as these are our best guesses of the population parameters.
 As we can see, this value is reasonably close to our empirical proportion, which was 0.038 (3.8%).